 We are delighted to announce that Harlequins recently pledged to raise £100,000 for Great Ormond Street Hospital Children’s Charity over the next three years.
 Since 2012 the rugby club has supported the hospital through its annual festive fundraiser, Harlequins' Big Game, held at Twickenham stadium.
-We are thrilled to have formalised our partnership.

 Join Harrods to celebrate the magical story of ‘the boy who would not grow up’ with the launch of The Peter Pan Collection in aid of Great Ormond Street Hospital Children’s Charity on Friday 6 August 2010 at the world famous department store in London.

 Three Great Ormond Street Hospital patients and their families joined Vernon Kay and Disney favourites Mickey and Minnie Mouse at an intimate event at The Disney Store to celebrate Disney’s Share the Magic campaign.